NexusSW/lxd-common/README.md

 And then execute:

-    $ bundle
+    > bundle

 Or install it yourself as:

-    $ gem install lxd-common
+    > gem install lxd-common

 ## Usage

-TODO: Write usage instructions here
+TODO:

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/NexusSW/lxd-common.
+Bug reports and pull requests are welcome on GitHub at <https://github.com/NexusSW/lxd-common>.